dndg/opta-tutorials/tutorials/CodesysOpta7MReaderTutorial/content.md

-# Reading a Finder 7M Series via Modbus RTU with Finder OPTA in CODESYS
+# Reading a Finder 7M series via Modbus RTU with Finder OPTA in CODESYS

 ## Overview